The Blue Stone of Old Hartley

-William Carr - the Hartley Samson - is said to have demonstrated his strength by lifting the stone, and then carrying it under his arm in the late 1700's - just one of his many feats of strength.
+William Carr — known as The Hartley Samson — is said to have demonstrated his strength by lifting the stone, and then carrying it under his arm in the late 1700’s — just one of his many feats of strength.

 Most of the old village was demonlished in the 1940’s and the stone was buried.
 Eventually it was embedded into a monument with concrete in 1973 as close to its original position as possible.
 The plaque on the monument reads: